-Understanding ajax file uploads
+Understanding Ajax file uploads

-Using formdata and the fetch API
+Using the fetch API with async/await

 const formData = new FormData()

-formData.append('file', fileInput.files[0])
+formData.append('file', file)

-fetch('/upload', {
+try {

 method: 'POST',